 I definitely came into this project nervous about directing the skating.
 It turned out to be fairly innate.
 Then the most difficult thing was definitely turning around the whole project in only 3 weeks.
 I’ve never made a video that fast before.
 It’s a testament to the commitment of everyone involved.
 Goooo Team!

-CONNECT WITH NATALIE:
+CONNECT WITH NATHALIE:

 CONNECT WITH SMOKE SEASON: